benjamingwynn/verysmoothscroll.js/README.md

 # Compatiblity

+The source is designed for the following browser:

 * Chrome 51+
 * Firefox 50+

-*BUT* you can use Babel to transpile the current ES6 code into ES5/older code.
-You will also need a polyfill for `<NodeList>.forEach`, which is used and is only included in some browsers right now (Ch 51+, FF 50+).
-[Mozilla have created a polyfill here](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Polyfill).
-If targeting [<IE9](http://caniuse.com/#feat=addeventlistener), you may also need a polyfill for `document.addEventListener` along with some other features.
+*BUT* a transpiled version of the code, with a `<NodeList>.forEach` polyfill is provided.

-Using the polyfills and transpiling to ES5, the script should work on any browser with [CSS transitions](http://caniuse.com/#feat=css-transitions) and [CSS 2D transformation properties](http://caniuse.com/#feat=transforms2d).
+Using the polyfills and transpiling to ES5, the script should work on any browser with [CSS transitions](http://caniuse.com/#feat=css-transitions) and [CSS 2D transformation properties](http://caniuse.com/#feat=transforms2d), including:

-A download to a transpiled ES5 version with a `<NodeList>.forEach` polyfill will be provided in the future, with the following compatibility:

 * IE10+
 * Edge 12+